RachWalm/dog-api/README.md

 ### Automatic record creation for user profile and dog vaccine

 As for each user and each dog it was requirement that the user had a user profile and the dog had a vaccination record, user_profile record automatically creates when the auth app sets up a User and a dog_vaccine record automatically creates when dog_profile is created.
 Therefore generics.ListAPIView not generics.CreateListAPIView was used in the views as there should never be any reason to create these records.
 You would never want a user profile or dog vaccine record without the corresponding user or dog profile.
+These records are deleted by CASCADE so that there aren't orphan records either way.

 These were created with code :